-Connemara’s ruggedness may come as a surprise - it’s yet another impressive landscape showing the diversity of Ireland.
+A Connemara excursion from Galway City is well worth it – to appreciate the area’s ruggedness.
+It’s another impressive landscape showing the diversity of Ireland.
 And the beaches are beguiling too.

 A Day in Connemara

-While travelling through Connemara in Ireland I caught myself musing over how many times in the last few decades I wrote something about being able to enjoy great contrasts in landscape in a comparatively short journey time in Scotland.
+On the day we took a Connemara excursion (from Galway City) I caught myself musing over how many times in the last few decades I wrote something about being able to enjoy great contrasts in landscape in a comparatively short journey time in Scotland.

 Well, the observation seems to apply to Ireland too.
 The lush greenery around Galway Bay and the arresting limestone landscapes of the Burren gave way to something else on our day in Connemara.